mvolkmann/blog/src/content-security-policy.md

 - `img-src`: restricts `<img>` elements
 - `media-src`: restricts `<audio>` and `<video>` elements
 - `object-src`: restricts `<object>` and `<embed>` elements
-- `report-to`: specifies the URL where violation reports are sent
+- `report-uri`: specifies the URL where violation reports are sent
 - `script-src-attr`: restricts sources for JavaScript inline event handlers like `onclick`
 - `script-src-elem`: restricts `<script>` elements
 - `script-src`: combines the previous two in one directive
 - `worker-src`: restricts Worker, SharedWorker, and ServiceWorker scripts

-It is recommended to make `default-src` very restrictive (maybe just "self") and used more specific directives to open access for specific kinds of resources.
+It is recommended to make `default-src` very restrictive (often just `'self'`) and used more specific directives to open access for specific kinds of resources.

+A small set of directives that are not commonly used can only be specified in HTTP headers and not in `meta` tags.

 See <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP"
 target="_blank">Content Security Policy</a>
 for a table of CSP directives that are supported by each browser.

-Using CSP reduces, but does not eliminate the need to sanitize user-entered HTML.
+## Keywords

+CSP Keywords are surrounded by single quotes to distinguish them from URL patterns.

+The keywords that can be used in directive values include:

+- `inline-speculation-rules`

+  This allows inclusion of "speculation rules" which are experimental.

+- `nonce-*`

+  This is a whitelist of inline scripts, indentified by a cryptographic nonce value, that are allowed.

+- `none`

+  This prevents loading any resources.

+- `report-sample`

+  This causes a sample of the violating code to be included in violation reports.
+  It is used in `script-src` and `script-src-elem` directives.

+- `self`

+  This only allows loading resources from the current origin.
+  It is the most commonly used keyword.

+- `sha{algorithm}-{value}`

+  This is used in `script-src` and `styles-src` directives to allow resources with a matching hash value.

+- `strict-dynamic`

+  This keyword defies human understanding.

+- `unsafe-eval`

+  This enables use of the JavaScript `eval` function, the `Function` constructor, and passing strings of JavaScript code to the `setTimeout` and `setInterval` functions.

+- `unsafe-inline`

+  This enables evaluating inline `script` elements, `javascript:` URLs, inline event handlers, and inline `style` elements.

+- `unsafe-hashes`

+  This enables evaluating inline event handling functions, which is a subset of what `unsafe-inline` enables.

+- `wasm-unsafe-eval`

+  This enables loading and executing WebAssembly modules.

-## Example Header Values
+## Example CSP Headers

 - `Content-Security-Policy: default-src 'self' demo.com *.demo.com`